- How to Make Sense of Salary Transparency - December 18, 2024

 The Bipoc Project

-• BIPOC leaders seeking to leverage their own identities as well as resources, tools and networks to advance anti-racist change;
+- BIPOC leaders seeking to leverage their own identities as well as resources, tools, and networks to advance anti-racist change;

-BIPOC has been met with confusion — and even controversy.
+This movement has been met with confusion — and even controversy.
 As the New York Times reported, some people think that BIPOC means bisexual people of color.

 Check out this tweet:

-Some argue BIPOC is too broad?
+Some argue Black, Indigenous, and People of Color is too broad?

 Gabby Beckford a travel blogger from Packs Light, talks about why the terms BIPOC and POC cause confusion (seee Which is the correct term?
 Black vs. BIPOC vs. African American vs. POC vs. BAME).
 She instead recommends: